 Correct: He had better look than ritu.

-RULE 16: When but is used a preposition and preceded by any from of do (Do/does/did) then it is followed by Bare Infinitive.
+RULE 16: When but is used a preposition and preceded by any form of do (Do/does/did) then it is followed by Bare Infinitive.

 Incorrect: He did nothing but to roam.

 Correct: He did nothing but roam. — Bare Infinitive

 RULE 17: participle like considering, judging, referring, concerning, regarding, viewing, broadly speaking, etc. do not take any subject.

 Incorrect: I concerning your situation.
 I took the decision.